peterhry/peterhrynkow.com/_drafts/component-api.md

 ]} />
 ```

-It might seem natural to pass an `array` or `object` to your component if your data is already in this format, but this method has several drawbacks:
+Pros:
+- Ensures that the correct type of child component is created.
+- The consumer doesn't need to know what type of child component to supply.

+Cons:
-1. The consumer has no control over how each child component is created so there is no opportunity to specify its type and props.
+- The consumer has no control over how each child component is created so there is no opportunity to specify its type and props.
-1. Documenting the required data structure, its properties, and shape can be cumbersome.
+- Documenting the required data structure, its properties, and shape can be cumbersome.
-1. It's unorthodox since no native HTML element receives data in this way.
+- It's unorthodox since no native HTML element receives data this way.

 `children` prop

 Using the `children` prop to manage composition is idiomatic in React.
-Here the component is saying "Please give me the children and I'll slot them in somewhere".
+Here the component is saying "Give me the children and I'll slot them in somewhere".

 ```jsx
 <Tabs>